Toxic employees, by definition, are difficult to deal with.

 Rebels hide behind causes and ideals.

-They pose as “social justice warriors”, saying they hate power and bosses because “it’s unfair”, because “they oppress people” or “abuse us”.
+They might pose as “social justice warriors”, saying they hate power and bosses because “it’s unfair”, because “they oppress people” or because the boss is “abusive and mean”.

-That’s only a front of course: the truth is that they resent people who have power over them (and want power for themselves).
+That’s only a front of course: the truth is that they resent people who have power over them.

-Watch out for these people: the good ones can easily turn into an enemy for the whole group.
+Watch out for these people: the ones who are good at playing this game can easily sow discontent and potentially turn your whole team into an enemy.

 How it Feels Managing Rebels